hsr/oscars/README-DEMO.md

       -cf target/bin/floodlightdefault.properties

 Now you should be able to access the Floodlight UI using your browser.
 The Floodlight UI URL is `http://<multilayerdemo vm ip>:8080/ui/index.html`

+With Floodlight running, you can generate the NMWG topology file for OSCARS using the `json2nmwg.py` script as mentioned before (if you have not done so).

 ---